google/codeworld/web/help/GuideUnit1.md

 ### Using tools wisely

-The CodeWorld web site is the too you use to create your drawings.
+The CodeWorld web site is the tool you use to create your drawings.
 It also has some tricks to help you keep track of parentheses.

 * Matching pairs of parentheses are always the same color when you look